How to Increase Cold Email Responses by 25%

 Here’s why:

-- An HTML button is also much more versatile than an image button.
-You can change the color, size, and text of an HTML button to match your brand or the message you’re trying to communicate.
+• An HTML button is also much more versatile than an image button.
+You can change an HTML button’s color, size, and text to match your brand or the message you’re trying to communicate.

 6) One CTA Is Enough to Make a Cold Email Effective

-It’s what tells the recipient what you want them to do, and it’s what drives them to your website or landing page.
+It tells the recipient what you want them to do and drives them to your website or landing page.

 With that in mind, here are 4reasons why having just one CTA in your cold email can be more effective than having multiple: